aclaf/flagrant/docs/explanation/concepts.md

 ### Conceptual value consumption

-Arity defines constraints that components use to determine valid value counts.
-The parser enforces these constraints during value consumption; the completer uses them to suggest appropriate completions.
+Arity defines constraints that the parser uses to determine valid value counts.
+The parser enforces these constraints during value consumption.
 The fundamental principle is that parameters consume values up to their maximum arity while ensuring minimum requirements are met, stopping when encountering boundaries like other options, subcommands, or argument sequence termination.

 The detailed algorithm for value consumption, including stopping conditions for option-like arguments, subcommand names, and special markers like `--` and `-`, is specified in the [parser behavior specification](behavior.md).
 That specification covers precise behaviors for edge cases like negative numbers as positional values and the interaction between strict mode and value consumption.